Building a Driver with the WDK

 The TargetPlatformVersion setting is optional and allows you to specify the kit version to build with.
 The default is to use the latest kit.

-Property pages allow you to configure and set options for your driver and driver package.
+You use property pages to configure and set options for your driver and driver package.
 You can choose to configure your driver so that it is automatically signed when you build your solution, or automatically deployed to a remote test computer.

 The WDK provides a number of command-line tools, such as Stampinf and WPP Preprocessor (WPP Tracing), that are commonly included in the build process.
 These tools are not distributed with Visual Studio.
 To combine these tools with the Visual Studio build environment they are wrapped as WDK tasks for MSBuild.
 If you use one of the driver templates or have an existing driver that you have converted, these property pages might already exist for your project.
 If not, the property pages are automatically added to your project as you add the related file types to the project or solution (for example, .mc or .man files for the message compiler).
 For more information, see WDK and the Visual Studio build environment